 - Higher education faculty, staff, and student leaders

 - Emergency service workers

 - Community volunteers

 EveryMind is a local administrator of MHFA – Adult, Youth, and Military modules.
-Contact Laura Laskofski at email@example.com or 301.424.0656 x533 for more information on MHFA or to schedule a training.
+Contact Laura Laskofski at firstname.lastname@example.org or 301.424.0656 x533 to learn more about MHFA or to sign up or schedule a training.

 Sometimes the best first aid is YOU!